zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Karla:  Well, the DNA test will give you proof, one  way or the other.
 Just cross your fingers...

- Chris:  I would, but I’m not sure which outcome I w ant more!
+ Chris:  I would, but I’m not sure which outcome I want more!

 [end of dialogue]